-In this article, we discuss some of the common causes of diabetic neuropathy, what population identities are most at risk, and what (if any) potential CBD oil has in treating this increasingly common condition.
+In this article, we discuss some of the common causes of diabetic neuropathy.
+We will also look at the population identities that are most at risk.
+Then finally, we’ll explore what (if any) potential benefits CBD oil has to offer in treating this increasingly common condition.

-Of course, people who have been diagnosed with either Type I or Type II diabetes will be most at risk of developing diabetic neuropathy.
-As we’ve mentioned, damage to the nerves comes from chronic irregularities in blood glucose levels, which ultimately results in a lack of nourishment to the afflicted cells.
-When “malnourished,” these neurons become damaged and their ability to communicate with the brain and spinal cord becomes subsequently compromised.
+This ultimately results in a lack of nourishment to the afflicted cells.
+When “malnourished,” these neurons become damaged, and their ability to communicate with the brain and spinal cord becomes subsequently compromised.

-Moreover, consistent high blood glucose levels are also related to a weakening of the walls of small blood vessels, which compromises the vessel’s ability to deliver oxygen, sugar, and other nutrients to the nerve cells.
+Moreover, consistently high blood glucose levels are also related to a weakening of the walls of small blood vessels.
+This weakening can compromise the vessel’s ability to deliver oxygen, sugar, and other nutrients to the nerve cells.

-- Peripheral neuropathy: This is by far the most common form of diabetic neuropathy, as it affects primarily the lower extremities (legs and feet).
+This is, by far, the most common form of diabetic neuropathy.
+It primarily affects the lower extremities (legs and feet).
 In later stages, however, it can affect the arms and hands as well.
-Symptoms can include sharp or dull pains, numbness, tingling sensations, and loss of muscle strength in the afflicted areas
+Symptoms can include sharp or dull pains, numbness, tingling sensations, and loss of muscle strength in the afflicted areas.

-- Autonomic neuropathy: This is nerve damage that occurs in organ systems such as the heart, stomach, intestines, reproductive systems, and eyes.
-Naturally, nerve damage in any of these areas can cause severe side effects, including: blindness, increased heart rate, erratic blood pressure, erectile dysfunction, inability to control bladder and/or bowel movements, difficulty swallowing, and an inability to regulate body temperature
+This is nerve damage that occurs in organ systems such as the heart, stomach, intestines, reproductive systems, and eyes.
+Naturally, nerve damage in any of these areas can cause severe side effects.
+These include blindness, increased heart rate, erratic blood pressure, erectile dysfunction, inability to control bladder and/or bowel movements, difficulty swallowing, and an inability to regulate body temperature.

-- Diabetic amyotrophy: This form of neuropathy is most common in people with Type II diabetes, and it affects nerves in the thighs, hips, legs and buttocks (typically on just one side of the body).
+This form of neuropathy is most common in people with Type II diabetes.
+It affects nerves in the thighs, hips, legs, and buttocks (typically on just one side of the body).
 Symptoms include atrophy of the leg and thigh muscles, abdominal swelling, and unexpected weight loss.

-- Mononeuropathy: This is damage to a single nerve (most commonly in the foot, lower leg, chest/abdomen, and face) that causes extreme and sudden pain
+This is damage to a single nerve.
+This most commonly occurs in the foot, lower leg, chest/abdomen, and face, and causes extreme and sudden pain.

-In terms of risk factors associated with the onset of diabetic neuropathy, it has been shown that all of the following may increase the likelihood of developing diabetes-induced nerve damage:
+Research has shown that all of the following may increase the likelihood of developing diabetes-induced nerve damage:

 - Inadequate maintenance/control of blood sugar levels

-- The length and severity of your diabetic condition (the longer you’ve had diabetes, the more likely your are to develop some form of diabetic neuropathy)
+- The length and severity of your diabetic condition: The longer you’ve had diabetes, the more likely you are to develop some form of diabetic neuropathy.

 - Diabetes-induced kidney disease